lankydan/lankydanblog-jamstack/content/blog/2022/graphql/graphql-java-library-with-spring/index.md

 class PeopleDataFetcher(private val personRepository: PersonRepository) : DataFetcher<List<PersonDTO>> {

   override fun get(environment: DataFetchingEnvironment): List<PersonDTO> {
-    return personRepository.findAll().map { PersonDTO(it.id, it.firstName, it.lastName) }
+    return personRepository.findAll().map { person -> PersonDTO(
+        person.id,
+        person.firstName,
+        person.lastName
+      )
     }
   }
+}
 ```

-The `PeopleDataFetcher` returns a `PersonDTO` for each `Person` it finds as its response to the top level query.
+The `PeopleDataFetcher` returns a `PersonDTO` for each `Person` it finds to respond to the top-level query.
 This can be thought of as the "parent field".

-The GraphQL library will then move down to fetch values for each queried field in `Person`, for example `firstName` and `lastName`.
-By using the `PropertyDataFetcher`, it accesses each `PersonDTO` returned by the parent field's `DataFetcher` (`PeopleDataFetcher`) and extracts the values using each instances' getters.
+The GraphQL library will then move down to fetch values for each queried field in `Person`, for example, `firstName` and `lastName`.
+Using the `PropertyDataFetcher`, it accesses each `PersonDTO` returned by the parent field's `DataFetcher` (`PeopleDataFetcher`) and extracts the values using their getters.

-The same process would occur when querying `Person.relationships`.
-The `DataFetcher` assigned to `Person.relationships` is called and then the `DataFetcher`s linked to `Relationship`s fields.
-If these are `PropertyDataFetcher`s then whatever object was returned when evaluating `Person.relationships` has values extracted from it that match the queried fields.
+In concrete terms, this means:

+- `Person.id` -> Value provided by `PersonDTO.id`.
+- `Person.firstName` -> Value provided by `PersonDTO.firstName`.
+- `Person.lastName` -> Value provided by `PersonDTO.lastName`.
+- `Person.relationships` -> Empty because no value was provided.

+> `PersonDTO.id` is how you write `Person.getId` in Kotlin (the applies to the other fields).

 You might need to run that through your head a few times so it makes sense.
-I only properly understood this after debugging the library a little bit when my code wasn't working correctly.
+I only properly understood this after debugging the library when my code wasn't working correctly.

 ## Writing a `DataFetcher` for a schema type's field

 The `PeopleDataFetcher` we've seen throughout this post responds to a query.
-Now let's look at a custom `DataFetcher` that should be associated to a schema type's field.
+Now let's look at a custom `DataFetcher` that should be associated with a schema type's field.

 The `PersonRelationshipsDataFetcher` fetches data for the `Person.relationships` field: